xyphro/UsbGpib/README.md

 - USB1.1, USB2.0 and USB3.x ports tested, with and without USB HUB in between.
 - The connection stays responsive, when power cycling the PC, or hibernating/sleeping it
 - Different connection cycles (GPIB side connected first, USB side connected first, swapping GPIB side equipment, ...)
-- Extensive testing of timeout scenarious.
+- Extensive testing of timeout scenarios.
 E.g. making an illegal query and testing, if the USBTMC handles the timeouts properly.
 This was a very tricky part to get right.
 - Tested special transfer modes.
 E.g. capturing screenshots from different equipments is usually something, which will drive other GPIB adapters to the limits, because binary data of unknown length needs to be transported successfully.

 # Setting Parameters